Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: the non-linear sigma model

 is equivalent to the desired field redefinition~\eqref{eq:field_redef}.
 The fact that this field redefinition is local then makes it uncontroversial that the tree-level scattering amplitudes have not been affected.\footnote{If $E_1$ were to have a non-zero constant term, then the field redefinition~\eqref{eq:field-redef-aux-argument} would be non-trivial at the linear order, thus mixing the scattering amplitudes of $\phi$ with those of $G$; then the scattering amplitudes of the redefined $\phi$ would differ from those of the original $\phi$.} The new loop corrections arising off shell then reproduce the additional counterterms that we would have expected from the non-local field redefinition.

-The above algorithm ensures that on-shell CK duality can be lifted to off-shell CK duality, and thus loop-level CK duality for all diagrams having the sigma model scalar field $\phi$ on their external legs.
+The above algorithm proves that up to potential counterterms, on-shell CK duality can be lifted off shell and, thus, to loop-level CK duality for all diagrams having the sigma model scalar field $\phi$ on their external legs.
 We now argue that this trivially extends to arbitrary diagrams, including those with auxiliary fields on external legs.
 Evidently, any diagram with one or more auxiliary fields on external legs, called \emph{auxiliary diagrams} in the following, is necessarily a subdiagram of a diagram with fields from exclusively the BRST-extended Hilbert space on external legs, called \emph{standard diagrams} in the following.
 Correspondingly, any pair or triple of auxiliary diagrams whose sum vanishes due to the algebraic properties of the structure constants and the Killing form, for example

 where a dashed line denotes an external auxiliary field, is contained in a pair or triple of standard diagrams, for example